yanakenaws/sd-webui-forge-on-ec2-spot-instances/README.md

   - `Ec2ImageId`: The default AMI ID is for the N. Virginia region.
 If you need to use a different region, you'll need to find and provide the appropriate AMI ID for that region.
   - `Ec2InstanceType`: Select the desired instance type with GPU support.
   - `SubnetAZ`: Choose the Availability Zone for the subnet.
-  - `GradioUsername` and `GradioPassword`: Set the credentials for Stable Diffusion Web UI authentication.
   - `AccessCidrIp`: CIDR IP range allowed to access the instance.
 5. Review and create the stack.
 6. After the stack creation is complete, note the `SSMCommandFor[Your OS]` output.
 Run this command on your local machine to establish a port forwarding session.
-7. In your browser, access the Stable Diffusion Web UI at `WebUIUrl` using the `GradioUsername` and `GradioPassword` set during stack creation.
+7. In your browser, access the Stable Diffusion Web UI at `WebUIUrl`.

 ## Outputs